Planet Zoo: Reception

-Planet Zoo received "generally positive reviews" according to review aggregator Metacritic.
+Planet Zoo received "generally positive reviews" according to review aggregator website Metacritic.
 It was praised for its attention to detail, graphics, heavily-researched animal behavior, robust build tools, in-depth management and economy system, and educational value regarding wildlife conservation.
 Drawing from Planet Coaster, the game was construed as offering players unparalleled flexibility and scope to design a zoological park unbound by creativity relative to previous zoo-based simulation games.
 IGN described the game as "widely satisfying" and "wowed with a huge amount of customization."
 Destructoid praised it as successfully capturing the spirit of Zoo Tycoon and many reviews have characterized it as the finest zoo management game of its time, with Kotaku calling it "one of gaming's great sandboxes".

 However, these features also drew criticism for a steep learning curve and requiring a heavy attention to management; many reviewers considered this potentially off-putting to casual players who may be primarily interested in the animals over broader elements of park management.
 Although highly complex and detailed structures may be designed from scratch, the building mechanics and pathing system in particular have been described as being very difficult for new players to execute properly, especially for those who had not previously played Planet Coaster.
 Various guest, staff, and animal welfare mechanics have also been described as requiring an at times overwhelming degree of micromanagement.
 GameSpot described the game as a "spreadsheet safari" which "sometimes stumbles under the weight of its own systems", while GameInformer concluded that "an unreasonable level of patience [...] creates a barrier around its best qualities."

 Reception to post-launch support and updates have been positive, with several attempts to address ongoing criticisms of the management and building systems.
 The introduction of new animals and set pieces has been highly positive, although some players have advocated for increasing the number of additional animals per DLC pack.
 Planet Zoo has adopted an approach of releasing smaller, more frequent content packs in contrast to the larger expansion packs of the original Zoo Tycoon series.
-In response to this feedback, the fourth expansion pack, the Southeast Asia Animal Pack, was released with 8 animals; the developers also made rapid modifications to the incoming binturong model after fans identified inaccurate anatomy in pre-release screenshots.
+In response to this feedback, the fifth expansion pack, the Southeast Asia Animal Pack, was released with 8 animals; the developers also made rapid modifications to the incoming binturong model after fans identified inaccurate anatomy in pre-release screenshots.

 The game had sold more than a million copies by May 2020.
 It won the awards for "Best Simulation Game" at Gamescom 2019 and "Best Strategy/Simulation Game" at the 2020 Webby Awards.
 It was also nominated for "Best British Game" at the 16th British Academy Games Awards.

-Sequel

-A sequel has been confirmed to be in development.